rdkcentral/rdkb-halif-bridge-util/docs/pages/BridgeUtilHalSpec.md

 ### Initialization and Startup

 The below-mentioned APIs initialize the Bridge util HAL layers/code.
-The Bridge util client module should call the mentioned APIs initially during bootup/initialization.
+The Bridge util client module should call the mentioned APIs initially during bootup/initialization and when creating/updating/deleting bridge.

 1. `HandlePreConfigVendor()`
 2. `HandlePostConfigVendor()`